yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/Before the HOL - Enterprise-class networking.md

      ![This represents the properly filled out fields when creating AppSubnet of the second Virtual Network.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image158.png "Subnets blade")

-### Task 4: Deploy n-tier application and validate functionality

-Duration: 90 minutes

-In this task, you will provision the CloudShop application using an ARM template deployment.
-This application has a web tier and a data tier.

-### Task 5: Use the Azure portal for a template deployment
+### Task 4: Use the Azure portal for a template deployment

 > **Note:** If you have not downloaded the student files see this section in the before getting started section of this hands-on lab.